 The rules of work are being rewritten, and workplace learning has been on the rise over the last few years.
 Given the context of today’s world, workplace learning is even more critical for businesses as demand in certain industries – and even in certain branches of the business – is shifting.
-Industries such as healthcare, manufacturing, and distribution need to ensure their entire workforce is properly trained on procedures related to the COVID-19 pandemic.
+The pandemic has also demonstrated the importance of ensuring proper training is rolled out across the workforce for various procedures related to a potential crisis.

-While learning was once seen as an added workplace benefit for attracting talent or a checkbox item to meet basic compliance training, it is now a critical step in gaining access to the skill needed to succeed today and in the future.
-According to McKinsey, businesses can’t afford to put skill building on hold, even as they move rapidly to prioritize employee safety.
-Employers must focus on balancing priorities: reskilling and training the workforce to meet demand, while meeting the needs of a diverse workforce while prioritizing employee health and well-being,
+While learning was once seen as an added workplace benefit for attracting talent or a checkbox item to meet basic compliance training, it is now a critical step in gaining access to the skills required to succeed today and in the years ahead.
+According to McKinsey, businesses can’t afford to put skill building on hold.
+Employers must focus on balancing priorities: reskilling and training the workforce to meet demand and meeting the needs of a diverse workforce while prioritizing employee health and well-being,

-In-person workplace learning has almost come to a complete halt.
-Roughly one-half of in-person learning programs through June 30, 2020, have been postponed or canceled in the U.S. and Canada, and in parts of Asia and Europe, the figure is closer to 100%.
-The COVID-19 pandemic has created a greater need to leverage technology for remote workplace learning and as the world of work continues to evolve, learning will remain a priority for business leaders.
+During the pandemc, workplace learning had almost come to a complete halt.
+Roughly one-half of in-person learning programs through June 30, 2020 were postponed or cancelled in the U.S. and Canada, and in parts of Asia and Europe, the figure is closer to 100%.
+The COVID-19 pandemic created a greater need to leverage technology for remote workplace learning and as the world of work continues to evolve, learning will remain a priority for business leaders.
 In fact, many organizations are considering migrating some existing in-person training programs to an all-digital format; however, this requires a fundamental rethinking of the learning experience.
-Here are the key workplace learning trends to adopt for 2020 and the years ahead.
+Here are the key workplace learning trends to adopt.

 Employers are already moving away from a one-size-fits-all approach to learning initiatives, instead implementing new models and technology platforms that offer up relevant content throughout the employee lifecycle.